olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Team_Effort_Log.md

 - [This story](https://cseejira.essex.ac.uk/browse/A293011-152) was created and initially left unassigned for a member of team to take responsibility for.
 The work required a draft of the testing report to be produced.
 I assigned this story to myself and produced the draft work - this involved producing and recording unit tests and results for each of the product's components.
 The draft took approximately 10 hours to complete and can be found [here](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Final_Report/Product_Testing_Report.md).

 ### Sprint 7 (Week 24 & 25):
 - [This story](https://cseejira.essex.ac.uk/browse/A293011-178) involved finalising the draft of the Product Testing Report document before submission.
-This was assigned to me during the final sprint and the work took a further 3 hours to complete.
+This was given the highest priority and was assigned to me during the final sprint.
+The report took a further 3 hours to complete and can be found [here](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Final_Report/Product_Testing_Report.md).

-- [This story](https://cseejira.essex.ac.uk/browse/A293011-177) involved finalising the draft of the Product Implementation Report document.
+- [This story](https://cseejira.essex.ac.uk/browse/A293011-177) required finalising the draft of the Product Implementation Report document.
+This was given the highest priority but was left unassigned for multiple team members to add to.
 I contributed by creating an overview section and including pseudocode that describes the program code.
+This work took two hours to complete and the can be viewed [here](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Final_Report/Product_Implementation_Report.md).

 - [This subtask](https://cseejira.essex.ac.uk/browse/A293011-200) required the completion of the slides and video for our final presentation.
 I was assigned to complete the section regarding the code implementation of our product, including navigation, obstacle detection, and temperature/humidity sensing.
-The work took approximately 5 hours t
+The work took approximately 5 hours to complete, and has been uploaded to OneDrive with a link added to the repository's top level readme file.
+The presentation can be viewed [here](https://essexuniversity-my.sharepoint.com/:v:/g/personal/rl19435_essex_ac_uk/ER3XM1xHcx1Ak8uWv1o9-6cBE7deHw4iCB3crZKrfL8Eaw).

 - [This subtask](https://cseejira.essex.ac.uk/browse/A293011-193) required updating the team effort log with the work that was produced by each team member before the final deadline.

 ---
 ---